-9. SUMMARY
+12. SUMMARY

-Containment is an essential part of the reactor safety design and is the last physical barrier that prevents the release of radioactive fission products into the environment.
-Pressure Suppression Pool (PSP) in Boiling Water Reactor (BWR) is used condense steam released from the primary system in normal operation and in accident conditions.
-The PSP also serves as a source of water for the Emergency Core Cooling System (ECCS), spray, and as a scrubber in case of a core damage accident with release of radioactive aerosols.
-The PSP and overall containment performance can be affected by physical phenomena such as mixing and stratification.
-A stratified pool will have higher temperature at the surface compared to completely mixed pool with the same averaged temperature.
-The pool surface temperature determines the steam partial pressure in the containment gas space.
-Higher pool temperature results in higher partial pressure of steam in the containment atmosphere and respectively higher total containment pressure, while bottom layer of the pool remains cold.
-For instance, in Fukushima Daiichi Unit 3 containment pressure was rapidly increasing, which was attributed to the development of thermal stratification in the PSP.
+Pressure Suppression Pool (PSP) is used in Boiling Water Reactor (BWR) to condense steam released from the primary system.
+The PSP also provides a source of water for the Emergency Core Cooling System (ECCS), spray, and serves as a scrubber in case of a core damage accident with release of radioactive aerosols.
+The performance of PSP and thus containment can be affected by phenomena such as thermal mixing and stratification.
+Surface temperature of a stratified pool is higher compared to completely mixed pool with the same averaged temperature.
+Higher pool surface temperature results in higher partial pressure of steam in the containment atmosphere and respectively higher total containment pressure, while bottom layer of the pool remains cold.
+For instance, in Fukushima Daiichi Unit 3 increase of containment pressure was attributed to the development of thermal stratification in the PSP.

-The prediction of thermal stratification and mixing in a PSP remains a challenging task, due to the lack of models for steam direct contact condensation phenomena that could be effectively used for modeling of large-scale pools with numerous steam injection devices operated during long-term transients.
+The prediction of thermal stratification and mixing in a PSP remains a challenging task.
+It requires computationally efficient modeling of the effect of direct steam contact condensation phenomena on the large-scale pools with numerous steam injection devices operated during long-term transients.

 Effective Heat Source (EHS) and Effective Momentum Source (EMS) models have been proposed to enable the prediction of thermal stratification and mixing phenomena in a BWR containment PSP.
-The aim of this project is to provide pre- and post-test analytical support to the HYMERES-2 and NKS-THEOS experimental activities that were proposed to support development and validation of the EHS/EMS models.
-In this report we describe the progress achieved in addressing main tasks, i.e.: (i) development validation of the EHS/EMS models for spargers using OECD/HYMERES-1 PANDA HP5 test series; (ii) pre-test analysis in support of the experimental for SEF-POOL facility at LUT and PANDA facility at PSI; (iii) post-test analysis using the new test data.
+In this work we discuss further model development as well as pre- and post-test analytical support to the HYMERES-2 and NKS-THEOS experimental activities that were proposed to support development and validation of the EHS/EMS models.
+We describe the progress achieved in addressing main tasks, i.e.: (i) development validation of the EHS/EMS models for spargers using OECD/HYMERES-1 PANDA HP5 test series; (ii) pre-test analysis in support of the experimental for SEF-POOL facility at LUT and PANDA facility at PSI; (iii) post-test analysis using the new test data.

-In Section 3 we provide an overview of the work on direct contact condensation, pool stratification/mixing phenomena and modeling approaches.
+In Section 3 we provide an overview of the state of the art and ongoing work on direct contact condensation, pool stratification/mixing phenomena and modeling approaches.
 The progress and the need for further development of the EHS/EMS models for spargers is described in Sections 4.
 Two approaches to EMS model implementation are discussed (i) based on the source terms in the momentum equation and (ii) using boundary conditions for liquid velocity.
 Advantages and disadvantages of both approaches are discussed in detail.
 Results of the EHS/EMS models implemented using a source term approach suggest that the temperature evolutions are sensitive to the geometrical characteristics of the domains where EHS/EMS source terms are introduced.
 Validation of the EHS/EMS model using steam condensation region (SCR) approach against PANDA HP5 tests suggest that this model can provide a reasonably accurate prediction of the pool behavior while avoiding uncertainty in the distribution of the momentum source.